ipython/ipyparallel/docs/source/tutorial/direct.md

 arguments are not provided.
 Thus the following logic is used for {attr}`block` and {attr}`targets`:

 - If no keyword argument is provided, the instance attributes are used.
-- The Keyword arguments, if provided overrides the instance attributes for the duration of a single call.
+- The keyword arguments, if provided overrides the instance attributes for the duration of a single call.

 The following examples demonstrate how to use the instance attributes: